alessiomongoli/Sentiment_Lexicon/README.md

 ## EXPERIMENT PRICE

-Ify ou want to run our experiment regarding the evolution of polarity with the changing of the price, you should open the Experiment Price's link colab and set the parameter of the cell 11:
+If you want to run our experiment regarding the evolution of polarity with the changing of the price, you should open the Experiment Price's link colab and set the parameter of the cell 11:

 -CATEGORY: specify the dataset review dataset on which you want perform the analysis.
 Wehave used the reviews_Musical_Instruments dataset